JeffersonLab/clara-tests/acceptance/README.md

     $ ls ../..
     clara-cpp  clara-java  clara-tests  clara-webapp  ctoolbox  jtoolbox

-The `$CLARA_SERVICES` directory is also a shared folder, common to all the machines.
+The `$CLARA_HOME` directory is also a shared folder, common to all the machines.
 This directory is created when the machines are provisioned:

     $ ls services